Sports in Florida: American football

 Miami's first entry into the American Football League was the Miami Dolphins, which competed in the fourth AFL league from 1966 to 1969.
 In 1970 the Dolphins joined the National Football League when the AFL–NFL merger, agreed to in 1966, was finalized.
 The team made its first Super Bowl appearance in Super Bowl VI, but lost to the Dallas Cowboys.
 The following year, the Dolphins completed the NFL's only perfect season culminating in a Super Bowl win.
 The 1972 Dolphins were the third NFL team to accomplish a perfect regular season, and won Super Bowl VIII, Miami also appeared in Super Bowl XVII and Super Bowl XIX, losing both games.
 The Dolphins are the oldest major league professional sports team in Florida.

 The Tampa Bay Buccaneers began in 1976 as an expansion team of the NFL.
 They struggled at first, losing their first 26 games in a row to set a league record for futility.
 After a brief taste of success in the late 1970s, the Bucs again returned to their losing ways, and at one point lost 10+ games for 12 seasons in a row.
 The hiring of Tony Dungy in 1996 started an improving trend that eventually led to the team's victory in Super Bowl XXXVII in 2003 under coach Jon Gruden.
 In Super Bowl LV, the Bucs became the first NFL team to host and play in the Super Bowl, where they defeated the Kansas City Chiefs 31-9.

+Tom Brady had come out of his 40 day retirement to football and joined the Tampa Bay Buccaneers in 2020.
+Rob Gronkowski who is said by many to be Tom Brady's best teamate, also decided to come out of retirement to join alongside him who played as a tight end for him for his entire career.
+His first season with the team as quarterback, he brought home the Super Bowl LV win.
+It was an amazing journey and his legacy will never be forgotten.